argonne-lcf/user-guides/docs/ai-testbed/sambanova/running-bert-large-on-sn10-8r.md

-# Steps to Run BERT-Large on Sambanova DataScale SN10-8R
+# Running BERT-Large on Sambanova DataScale SN10-8R

 * BERT Code is in the [Bert](./bert/) directory here for your reference.
   * [transformners_hook.py](./bert/transformers_hook.py): contains code for BERT.